 top of page

-Edward has a passion for teaching, and enjoys offering his ideas and inspiration to his class at the Leopold Mozart Center in Augsburg, Germany.
-His goal is to create a learning-environment which is simultaneously empathetic and challenging, and focussed on the long-term development of each musician.
+Edward has a passion for teaching, and enjoys offering his ideas and inspiration to his class at the Leopold Mozart College in Augsburg, Germany.
+His goal is to create a learning-environment which is simultaneously empathetic and challenging, and focussed on the long-term development of each artistic personality.

 In Edward’s lessons: